Shiitake: benefits, dosage, contraindications

 Medicinal Mushrooms: Their Therapeutic Properties and Current Medical Usage with Special Emphasis on Cancer Treatments

-Recent research has shown that LEM (a water-soluble matter preparation from powdered mycelium extract of Lentinula edodes) and lentinan are genuine immunopotentiators, as administering these bioactive polymers increases the proliferation of peripheral blood mononuclear cells (PBMC) from healthy donors.
-Indeed, lentinan and LEM seem to act as host defense potentiators capable of restoring or enhancing host cell reactivity to lymphokines, hormones, and other biologically active substances.
-Evidence suggests that this immune potentiation occurs by stimulating the maturation, differentiation, or proliferation of cells involved in the host's defense mechanisms.
-As such, lentinan has been shown to increase host resistance against various types of cancer and has the potential to restore the immune function of affected individuals.
+Recent research has shown that LEM (a water-soluble material preparation from powdered mycelium extract of Lentinula edodes) and lentinan are genuine immuno-potentiators, as administration of these bioactive polymers increases the proliferation of peripheral mononuclear cells (PMNCs) from healthy donors.
+Indeed, lentinan and LEM appear to act as a host defense potentiator capable of restoring or enhancing the responsiveness of host cells to lymphocytokines, hormones, and other biologically active substances.
+Evidence suggests that this immune potentiation occurs by stimulating the maturation, differentiation, or proliferation of cells involved in the mechanisms of host defense.
+Thus, lentinan has been shown to increase host resistance against various types of cancer and has the potential to restore the immune function of affected individuals.

 Posologie